 Offered by the Glasgow School of Art, Mackintosh’s Glasgow Walking Tours introduce you to the best of Mackintosh architecture in Glasgow.
 You get to see some of his his lesser known architectural gems and buildings by his contemporaries, all working in the acclaimed ‘Glasgow Style’ Art Nouveau.

 Tours last 2 hours 15 minutes and run from Thursday to Monday (April to September).
-Tickets are £19.50 (adults) and it’s wise to book ahead as the tours are limited to 20 people.
+It’s wise to book ahead as the tours are limited to 20 people.